Harmonica-Men/AstroShop/README.md

 1. #### **Single Payment:**
    (B2C Business Model) Suitable for one-time purchases like telescopes, astronomy kits, or digital downloads.
+   - The goal of this webshop is to focus on B2C Business Model.

 2. #### **Subscription:**
    (B2B Business Model)